 Care for Children- Supporting Children in Families

-Care for Children works with governments to take children out of orphanages and place them into local foster families.
-Seed funding is provided in the early stages to offset the set up costs to the government.
-This results in a sustainable family placement system for orphans and abandoned children.
+Care for Children works with governments to take orphaned and abandoned children out of orphanages and place them into local foster families.
+Through our innovative and sustainable system of training and seed funding we enable governments in Asia to set up effective family placement programmes.

 UNICEF estimate that there are upwards of 8 million children in the world growing up in institutional care.
-This can seriously harm their cognitive, emotional and physical development.
-Children who have grown up in institutions face significant risks of developing anxiety and depression and attention deficit disorders.
+This type of upbringing can seriously harm their cognitive, emotional and physical development.
+Children who have grown up in institutions also face significant risks of developing anxiety, depression and attention deficit disorders.
 They are also vulnerable to trafficking, exploitation and becoming involved in criminal activities.

-we aim to solve this problem by working with those governments who are most reliant on institutional care to help them move to a family based care model.
-Care for Children are successful because we have a unique approach which is simultaneously top down and grassroots;
+we aim to solve this problem by working with those governments who are most reliant on institutional care to help them move to a family-based care model.
+Care for Children is successful because we have a unique approach which is simultaneously top down and grassroots;

 We will be able to demonstrate the number of children each of the institutions we work with has been able to place in local family placements.

 The dramatic long term benefits to children of moving out of institutional care and into family based care are evidenced in several longitudinal studies.
 The transition will also, after the initial outlay, work out cheaper for the government than housing children in institutions.
-We have seen in previous projects that the former institutions can be repurposed for the community.
+We have seen in previous projects that the former institutions can be repurposed to provide vital services such as medical care and physiotherapy for children in the community.

 The risks to the project could be;